 Department of Health, Sport, and Exercise Sciences

-Health, Sport, and Exercise Sciences
+Health, Sport, and Exercise Science

-The Department of Health, Sport, and Exercise Sciences (HSES) offers undergraduate and graduate degrees preparing students to work in health, sport, and exercise-related fields.
+The Department of Health, Sport, and Exercise Science (HSES) offers undergraduate and graduate degrees preparing students to work in health, sport, and exercise-related fields.
 HSES graduates apply their knowledge to serve as teachers, researchers, clinicians, managers, administrators and other professionals in academic, private, and public settings.

-The department of Health, Sport, and Exercise Sciences (HSES) has a proud history.
+The department of Health, Sport, and Exercise Science (HSES) has a proud history.
 James Naismith, the inventor of basketball and KU's first basketball coach and athletic director began teaching physical education in 1898 – twelve years before the School of Education & Human Sciences came into existence.

 In addition to its academic programs, HSES offers research opportunities for faculty and students in a variety of laboratories, which include research in applied physiology, athletic performance, neuromechanics, exercise science, amateur sports, sport & exercise psychology and other areas.